arpin-g/mt-DNA-evo/README.md

-The project aims to analyze human mitochondrial DNA to explore genetic variation of Armenian popoulation and differencies between Armenian and neighbouring populations.
+The project aims to analyze human mitochondrial DNA to explore genetic variation of Armenian population and differencies between Armenian and neighbouring populations.

 Team:
 - Arpine Griogoryan (arpigrigoryan1@gmail.com)